tawebbcn/bcn-webdev-checklists/projects/jury-day.md

   - round of Q&A so far
 - briefing
   - explain process
-  - distribute list of projects (cards, thumbs+avatar)
+  - distribute list of projects (cards, thumbs+avatar

+# Prepare students
+  - about the posture during presentation
+  - language (basically..., etc)

+# During the presentations
+  - time warning when there are 4 minutes left, if possible silently (negociate with the judges after a few presentations)
+  - control the outside noise

 # Before Deliberation
 - **make sure students stay in campus!**